 How It Works

-Drivers can make manual log status alterations using just the app, but to turn the system into a true ELD you need the Bluetooth dongle to automatically record when the truck is in motion.
-The application currently supports basic Hours of Service and a built-in DVIR.
-Drivers can easily make edits to their own logs, or accept suggested rectifications from fleet managers.
+Drivers can make manual log status alterations using just the app.
+However, to turn the system into a true ELD you need the Bluetooth dongle.
+The dongle will help you to automatically record when the truck is in motion.

-While fleets of any size may find BIT’s pricing and simplicity appealing, the product is meant first and foremost for smaller fleets and owner operators.
-Larger fleets may find the system lacking extra telematics features for the time being.
+While fleets of any size may find BIT’s pricing and simplicity appealing, the product is meant mostly for smaller fleets.
+Larger fleets may find the system lacking extra telematics, at least for the time being.